Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Anomaly Detection Method

-However, we find S2 is better than S1 especially when the batch size is small.
-The reason is that representations have simpler inter-channel dependence than pixel dependence as like natural images \cite{Salimans2017PixeCNN++}.
-We split a single $\z$ into $k$ subvectors $\z_1,\dots, \z_k$.
-Then we treat $\z_1,\dots, \z_k$ as samples of one random vector $\bar{Z}_m$ with multimodal distribution.
+Figure \ref{fig:splitting_strategy} in the supplementary material shows the idea behind this subsection.
+Precisely, we split a single representation $\z$ into $k$ subvectors $\z_1,\dots, \z_k$ and treat $\z_i$ as a sample of random vector $\bar{Z}_i\sim p_{\bar{Z}_i}$.
+Then we can treat $\z_1,\dots, \z_k$ as $k$ samples of one random vector $\bar{Z}_m$ which follows a mixture of distributions $p_{\bar{Z}_m}=(1/k)\Sigma_{i=1}^k p_{\bar{Z}_i}$.
 If the $r$-th element $\bar{Z}_{i,r}$ and $s$-th element $\bar{Z}_{i,s}$ are strongly correlated for all $1\leq i\leq k$, we can say that $\bar{Z}_{m,r}$ and $\bar{Z}_{m,s}$ are also strongly correlated.
-More generally, if $\bar{Z}_1,\dots,\bar{Z}_k$ have the similar dependence structure, $\bar{Z}_m$ would also has the similar dependence structure.
-Based on this intuition, we find that OOD representations manifest local pixel dependence.
-For example, we test CIFAR-10 and Imagenet32 on Glow trained on SVHN.
+More generally, if $\bar{Z}_1,\dots,\bar{Z}_k$ have a similar dependence structure, $\bar{Z}_m$ would also have a similar dependence structure.
+Based on this intuition, we conduct experiments and find that OOD representations manifest local pixel dependence.
+For example, we test ImageNet32 on Glow trained on SVHN.
 For each OOD dataset, we visualize the correlation between pixels.
-As shown in Figure \ref{fig:heatmap_correlation_between_pixels_cifar10_imagenet_under_svhn_glow} in supplementary material, we find for almost all channels each pixel always has stronger correlation with its neighbors.
+We find that in almost all channels each pixel always has stronger correlation with its neighbors.
+For example, Figure \ref{fig:heatmap_correlation_between_pixels_cifar10_imagenet_under_svhn_glow} in the supplementary material shows the correlation between each pixel with its neighbors in a randomly selected channel.
 Therefore, we can say that $\bar{Z}_1,\dots,\bar{Z}_k$ tend to have a similar dependence structure.
-This means that using strategy $S2$ tends to has a larger result when calculating Equation \eqref{equ:KL_computation_as_criterion}.
-On the contrary, when using strategy $S1$ we cannot observe a similar dependence structure between channels.
-Therefore, $S2$ is more suitable for PAD.
-The above analysis also applies to GAD with small batch size ($2\sim 5$).
+This means that the vertical strategy tends to retain more divergence to $D_g$.
+On the contrary, we cannot observe a similar dependence structure between channels when using the horizontal strategy.
+Thus, the vertical strategy can leverage pixel dependence of representations and is more suitable for OOD detection.
 Besides, we have also tried other splitting strategies.
-Evaluation results show that $S2$ is the most stable and best one.
+Evaluation results show that the vertical strategy is the best one.